dubsalot/vscode-container-demo/README.md

 # Azure Cloud and GitHub Actions
 ### This is going to be broken out into another README
-The build definition is stored in .github/main.yml
+- The workflow is stored in .github/main.yml

-The jobs in the build depend on a custom container I use for dev tools.
+- The jobs in the build depend on a custom container I use for dev tools.
 You can find that docker file under .ci/

-The jobs pull from dubsalot.azurecr.io/ci/azure from an Azure Container Registry.
+- The jobs pull dubsalot.azurecr.io/ci/azure from an my personal Azure Container Registry

 The credentials are stored in GitHub Action Secrets:
 - AZ_SVC_PRINCIPAL_UN: ${{ secrets.AZ_SVC_PRINCIPAL_UN }}